balamir53/dis-sim/README.md

 ## Things to improve
 Fire PDU, missile will be animation whereas detonation will be broadcast over the network..

-Single Player Controls(always selected for remote app), and markings (naming tank in remote app is done, color info must be included)
+Single Player Controls, and markings (naming tank in remote app is done, color info must be included)

 Enemy only on the server, Create remote howitzer.